stanford-crfm/levanter/docs/Overview.md

 def make_matrix(key): return jax.random.normal(key, (4096, 8192))
 ```
-**This changes the result from the "naive" version**, but as long as you're consistent, It's fine.
+**This changes the result from the "naive" version**, but as long as you're consistent, it's fine.

-XXX when we do Haliax's new partitioning, we should show that

-Haliax actually automatically does this under the hood along the biggest partitioned axis:
+Haliax actually supports doing this operation with a wrapper called `generate_sharded`:
 ```python
 import haliax as hax